ferdunt/CodeWars/6 kyu/Plus 1 Array/README.md

 The solution to this problem is written in JavaScript the detail about the problem is below and you can check the solution above.

-## 💬 Description 💬

-Given an array of integers of any length, return an array that has 1 added to the value represented by the array.

--   The array can't be empty.
--   Only non-negative, single digit integers are allowed.

 ## 🥚 Input 🥚

 ```